 This article is published as a series marking Movember, a month highlighting men’s mental health and suicide prevention, prostate cancer and testicular cancer.

-Pete Davidson, a standup comic and regular on the American sketch comedy show Saturday Night Live, has had some very public struggles with mental health.
+Pete Davidson, a standup comic and regular on the American sketch comedy show Saturday Night Live, may be living it up with Kim Kardashian now, but he has had some very public struggles with mental health.
 Davidson has been frank about having borderline personality disorder and depression with suicidal thoughts, even in his comedy routines.
-Those issues will also play a central part in a Judd Apatow-produced film based on Davidson’s life, The King of Staten Island, which starts streaming on June 12.

-Davidson is just one of a number of high-profile celebrities who have talked openly about their mental health struggles: they include the American comic Rob Delaney, who has spoken eloquently about his grief after the death of his toddler son, Henry, from a brain tumor, and British personality and comic Russell Brand, who has made it his life’s work to educate the public about what’s involved in recovering from substance abuse.
+Davidson is just one of a number of high-profile celebrities who have talked openly about their mental health struggles: they include Kardashian’s ex, Kanye West; the American comic Rob Delaney, who took to social media to detail grieving the death of his toddler son, Henry, from a brain tumor, and British personality and comic Russell Brand, who has made it his life’s work to educate the public about what’s involved in recovering from substance abuse.
 In a TV interview he gave in 2004, Jim Carrey, one of the best-known actors in the world, described his years of living with depression.